chtklein/itk-strip-sensor-qc/README.md

 *	find VIs for the respective measurement in the folder "QCtests" and "QAtests"
 *	make sure there are no old VIs with the same name in memory

-The LabVIEW scripts have been tested under Windows7/8/10 using LabVIEW 2013 + 2019.
+The LabVIEW scripts have been tested under Windows7/8/10 using LabVIEW 2013, 2014, and 2019.
 I will include versions for anything in between once striptest is fully overhauled.

 ## Local configuration:
-In "./QCtests/general_VIs/LocalConfig/QCconfig.txt" several parameters (e.g. institute name, data directories, etc.) are defined which should be changed accordingly for every local setup.
+In "./general_VIs/LocalConfig/QCconfig.txt" several parameters (e.g. institute name, data directories, etc.) are defined which should be changed accordingly for every local setup.
 The file will be automatically read when running the scripts.
 *	INSTITUTE - local institute (see ITk database)
 *	MANUFACTURERS - all sensor manufacturers